SpookOz/zabbix-wininventory/README.md

 ## Files Included

 - wininventory.xml: Template to import into Zabbix.
 - get-inventory-2020.ps1: Powershell script.
-By default, this will be downloaded automatically by the template, so you don't need to manually download it.
-However, if you want to turn that option off (for security or if you are making modifications to the script) this file must be placed in a "plugins" directory under your Zabbix Agent install folder (eg: C:\Program Files\Zabbix Agent\plugins).
+By default, you need to manually download this and place it in the plugins directory (more info below).
+However, it can be downloaded automatically by the template.

 ## Installing